Pre-existing Diseases in Health Insurance

 What is a Pre-existing Disease cover in a Health Insurance Policy?

 As per the Insurance Regulatory and Development Authority of India (IRDAI), a pre-existing ailment is classified as a medical condition that has been diagnosed prior to buying a mediclaim plan.
-In simple terms, the insurer knows about the medical condition.
-Usually, the insurance company, in such a situation, asks insurers to serve a waiting period before getting the benefits of health insurance with pre-existing disease cover.
+Simply put, the insurance provider is aware of the medical condition.
+In these cases, the company usually requires a waiting period before you can use health insurance benefits for pre-existing conditions.
+In India, insurance that covers pre-existing conditions usually has a different waiting period than the main coverage in the plan.
+Also, it waiting period can differ from company to company - Usually, it lies between 2-3 years.

 Most health insurance policies cover pre-existing diseases after a waiting period.
 During this period, the Insurer will reject any claim raised to treat an underlying disease.